-The truth is, there are several factors outside your control like genetics, general health, and age important for your follicular stability.
-So, a diet weak in nutrients could have an adverse affect and lead to hair loss.
+The truth is, there are several factors outside your control, like genetics, general health, and age, important for your follicular stability.
+So, a diet lacking in nutrients could have an adverse affect and lead to hair loss.

 - Sweet potatoes

 - Black beans, lentils, and other types of beans